miraland-labs/miraland/docs/src/developing/clients/javascript-api.md

 };
 ```

-The above is created using `u32` and `ns64` from `@solana/buffer-layout` to facilitate the payload creation.
+The above is created using `u32` and `ns64` from `@miraland/buffer-layout` to facilitate the payload creation.
 The `allocate` function takes in the parameter `space`.
 To interact with the function we must provide the data as a Buffer format.
-The `buffer-layout` library helps with allocating the buffer and encoding it correctly for Rust programs on Solana to interpret.
+The `buffer-layout` library helps with allocating the buffer and encoding it correctly for Rust programs on Miraland to interpret.

 Let's break down this struct.